|Fastest Growing Market:||Asia Pacific|

 Scope of the Report

 Building insulation materials contribute significantly to reducing energy consumption in buildings and sustain the affordability of the construction sector by improving the cost and energy and performance in the building envelope (walls, roofs, floors, etc.), windows, mechanical systems as well as on-site renewable generation and thermal systems.
-The building insulation materials market is segmented by type, end-use sector, and geography, By type, the market is segmented into Fiberglass, Mineral Wool, Cellulose, Polyurethane/ Polyisocyanurate Foam, Polystyrene, and Other Types.
-By end-use sector, the market is segmented into Residential and Non-residential.
+The building insulation materials market is segmented by type, end-user industry, and geography, By type, the market is segmented into Fiberglass, Mineral Wool, Cellulose, Polyurethane/ Polyisocyanurate Foam, Polystyrene, and Other Insulation Materials.
+By end-user industry, the market is segmented into Residential and Non-residential.
 The report also covers the market sizes and forecasts for the Building Insulation Materials market in 15 countries across major regions.
 For each segment, the market sizing and forecasts have been done on the basis of revenue (USD million).

 |Polyurethane/ Polyisocyanurate (PUR/PIR) Foam|